 - Hypervisor.
 (Version 3.0.0 only; in 3.0.1, this field is read only) Choose the type of hypervisor software that all hosts in this cluster will run.
 If you choose VMware, additional fields appear so you can give information about a vSphere cluster.
 For vSphere servers, we recommend creating the cluster of hosts in vCenter and then adding the entire cluster to CloudPlatform.
-See Add Cluster: vSphere on page 64. - Cluster name.
+See Add Cluster: vSphere. - Cluster name.
 Enter a name for the cluster.
 This can be text of your choosing and is not used by CloudPlatform. - 9.
 In a new cluster, CloudPlatform adds the first host for you.
 You can always add more hosts later.
-For an overview of what a host is, see About Hosts on page 67.
+For an overview of what a host is, see Section 3.4, "About Hosts".